one-on-one, individualized writing guidance

-We meet regularly (in person or via phone or Skype) to talk about your writing, including specific projects you’re working on, where you’re getting stuck, what challenges you’re coping (or not coping) with, progress and discoveries, frustrations and surprises, what to try next.
+We meet regularly (typically via phone or Zoom Video) to talk about your writing, including specific projects you’re working on, where you’re getting stuck, what challenges you’re coping (or not coping) with, progress and discoveries, frustrations and surprises, what to try next.

 “Regularly” most often means an hour each week or every other week.
 For some writers, it means an hour once a month.
 Every once in a while, we might get together for a day or multi-day session for some concentrated work on a large project.
 (You may also have the opportunity to attend special writing retreats, open only to my coaching clients.)